-Yet before dating was saught after, rather than waiting for it to naturally occur, people with disabilities utilised online dating as the most accessible way to find and build romantic relationships, disabled people – like me…
+Yet before dating was sought after, rather than waiting for it to naturally occur, people with disabilities utilised online dating as the most accessible way to find and build romantic relationships, disabled people – like me…

 My 1st encounters with online dating were back in 2003 when I was just 15.
 While my peers had been on the dating scene since they hit puberty, sneaking behind the science portacabins for some discreet snogging and coo-ing over who’d bag a date with the most popular lad or lass in the class – I wasn’t part of that.
 It’s not that I didn’t crave to date or share the same curiosity to explore my sexuality as they did.
 It was simply because secondary school antics of the dating kind were accessible to everybody except if you had a disability.
 That combined with the fact I was painfully shy and introverted (believe it or not) made for a bit of a delay before I joined with my peers in on the dating game.

 When I did take the plunge and recognised online dating to be the most accessible way for me to get out there and meet people, I decided I wanted to try a disabled ONLY dating site.
 Why?
 You may ask.
-Now this was down to personal preference.
-I’m not and never have been a 1 night stand type of girl, I was looking for somebody who had common interests so that there’d be a good chance of it developing into a nice relationship.
+Now, this was down to personal preference.
+I’m not and never have been a 1-night stand type of girl, I was looking for somebody who had common interests so that there’d be a good chance of it developing into a nice relationship.
 However long or short didn’t matter.
 I knew from a very young age I wanted to find someone that could relate to me.
-It was more important (in my books) to receive emotional support in terms of my health from a potential partner, than it was to have a big, buff boyfriend who would *never* (no offense able guys) “get it” the way I’d need them to.
-So that meant in order for a guy to truly “get it” or get me rather – was if he had a disability of some kind too.
+It was more important (in my books) to receive emotional support in terms of my health from a potential partner than it was to have a big, buff boyfriend who would *never* (no offence able guys) “get it” the way I’d need them to.
+So that meant in order for a guy to truly “get it” or get me rather – as if he had a disability of some kind too.
 So there I found myself on DisabledUnited, no idea if it’s still around but that was the first dating site I tried.

 Sadly I gave up on that site after a month as it just wasn’t for young people, back then it was all people 30+ and getting into a relationship with a MUCH older guy wasn’t my thing – nor do I think my parents would be very impressed!

 Fast forward a tad, I decided to throw caution to the wind and give the run of the mill dating sites a try.
-By this point I’d had 1 long term relationship, had a break and was ready to get back on the saddle!
+By this point, I’d had 1 long term relationship, had a break and was ready to get back on the saddle!

-I found myself on the free online dating sites such as Plenty Of Fish and Oasis.
+I found myself on free online dating sites such as Plenty Of Fish and Oasis.
 Still living at home and relying on the bank of Mum and Dad, a girl couldn’t be forking out for no eHarmony.
 No matter how appealing their match questionnaires appeared.
-I’d just have pluck the weeds on my own.
+I’d just have to pluck the weeds on my own.

 Like many wheelchair users, when it comes to creating a dating profile we never know whether to mention the disability or not.
 Or if it’d be in our best interests to upload a photo showing or not showing our chairs.
-On one hand you could argue, why hide it?
+On one hand, you could argue, why hide it?
 The disability is a part of you and you shouldn’t be ashamed of it.
 On the other, the reality is – even in a photo you’re more likely to have them see your wheelchair before you – just as the case is face-to-face.
 Which totally defeats the beauty of online dating, where you get to show the individual what you want them to see first, the best of you!